ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

    Delete this :code:`.. tip::` `directive
    <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#directives>`_
-   once you fill in the correct page numbers for your cause in the appendices.
+   once you fill in the correct page numbers for your cause in the appendices and rename the references appropriately.

 .. admonition:: Todo for template development